COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW

 At Beggars Roost we do not supply linen and towels.
 Guests either order these from Scilly Linen or bring their own.
 If you have ordered linen please ensure that your used linen is placed in Scilly Linen’s bags for collection on the Saturday when you depart.
 Linen provided by Scilly Linen will have been subjected to a 60 degree hot wash.

 You will find the house unlocked with the keys in the door or on the dining table.
 The cleaner will disinfect these between guests.
 Ideally, there will be no direct contact between our cleaners and the guests, as guests are invited to arrive after 3pm when the cleaner will have left.
 Should you have some emergency – plumbing, electrical etc – during your stay there are telephone numbers for the local tradespeople.
 Derek, our caretaker, lives close by in Hugh Town.
-But he is now in his 70s and if you need to liaise with someone in the first instance about an emergency you are best to contact us on 0771 147 9841.
+If you need to liaise with someone in the first instance about an emergency you are best to contact him on 07796 564551 or us on 0771 147 9841.

-Similarly, in the unlikely event that any of you become ill with coronavirus during your stay, please start by phoning 111 and then inform us on 0771 147 9841.
+Similarly, in the unlikely event that any of you become ill with coronavirus during your stay, please start by phoning 111.
+The telephone number for the local mobile Covid testing service is 01626 204950 or firstname.lastname@example.org Scilly has introduced a scheme whereby the test will be brought to your door!
+Please also inform us on 0771 147 9841.
 You will need to quarantine at the house.
 Should you test positive for Coronavirus, the Council have instituted a scheme for those with mild symptoms to transport you and your party by charter back to the mainland.
 If you are more seriously ill-disposed then NHS services will care for you as they normally would, including emergency arrangements to evacuate you back to the mainland.
 However, can we reiterate the advisability of taking out insurance which would cover any period you need to stay on at the property beyond your booked term.
 Obviously, we will need to make alternative arrangements for incoming guests and organise a deep clean after you leave.

 We have always asked guests to leave the house in the condition in which they find it.
 This obviously does not mean that we expect you to do a thorough clean before our cleaner arrives!
 However, we would expect guests to wipe down surfaces as you will have been doing in your own home during lockdown as a precautionary measure against coronavirus.
 You will find plentiful supplies of soap, hand sanitiser and disinfectant in the house for handwashing and cleaning.